nsat/space-services-user-guide/Fundamentals.md

 1. **Analyze** received data

 ## Execution Environment
 The satellite hosts multiple Linux computers ("payloads") with each managing specific hardware (i.e. cameras, transceivers or GPUs).
 Spire provides a persistent isolated execution environment for the customer to upload files to and run applications.
-An inbox and output provide a way to uplink and downlink files.
+An output provides a way to downlink files.
 A local agent provides a REST API to interact with the satellite bus (i.e. for telemetry or attitude control), as well as an SDK.

 ## Satellite Bus